 Research interests: Thermal resistance of microorganisms and microwave inactivation of pathogens; characterization of Sporolactobacillus and other Bacillus-Lactobacillus intermediates; growth and survival of Listeria in dairy foods; influence of cold shock proteins in survival at refrigeration temperatures.

 Edward Dudley, Associate Professor of Food Science, Ph.D., University of Wisconsin-Madison

 Research interests: Molecular biology and genomics of foodborne bacteria, with emphasis on pathogenic Escherichia coli strains.
 Molecular mechanisms of bacterial survival and persistence in the environment and in foods; mechanisms of E.coli pathogenesis.

-Ryan Elias, Assistant Professor of Food Science, Ph.D., University of Massachusetts-Amherst
+Ryan Elias, Associate Professor of Food Science, Ph.D., University of Massachusetts-Amherst

 Research interests: Free radical chemistry of foods: Metal-catalyzed lipid and protein oxidation in complex foods; development and evaluation of novel antioxidants; oxidative stability of wine and beer.

 Hassan Gourama, Associate Professor of Food Science at Berks Campus, Ph.D., University of Nebraska-Lincoln Research interests: Food microbiology and mycology with emphasis on teaching and extension activities associated with food pathogens and their control.

-John Hayes, Assistant Professor of Food Science, Ph.D., University of Connecticut
+John Hayes, Associate Professor of Food Science, Ph.D., University of Connecticut

 Research interests: Flavor perception, behavioral genetics and food choice; impact of genetic variation on sensation and reward; understanding factors that influence consumption of food or beverages with potential health impact; acquisition of preference for initially aversive stimuli (chiles, coffee, alcohol).